 - To increase access to healthy food among women and girls and communities

 - Audacity : We are unapologetic about dismantling colonial and imperialistic heritages of thought and practice that perpetuate unhealthy food systems, choices including; homogenising and patenting of seeds and the cloned birds that do not selfly re-generate

 - Respect for equality, with women and girls’ rights at centre stage.

-- Communal learning and partnerships as a way of developing community member’s capacity and sustaining socio-economic engagement in community development activism.
+- Communal learning and partnerships as a way of developing community members’ capacity for webbed partnerships through the different social strata.

 - Partnerships between women and men based on mutual respect and equal worth, as well as on a mutual understanding that patriarchal rules, norms and practices that sustain male dominance and female subordination need to change as they tend to legitimise the oppression of both women and men.

 - Diversity : we believe in understanding and rejecting the many intersecting markers of social exclusion and oppression—gender, class, sexual orientation, age, nationality, ethnicity, and the myriad other identities around which social hierarchies are built.